The Negros Occidental Impact 2025

 - Must be willing to fully participate in the project

 With the intent to create an impact on the housing issues of Negros Occidental, the project will work with various LGUs in the province to identify ready to build land where the Cement Bamboo Frame Technology will be constructed either through grant or affordable repayment.
 Since the project was initiated in 2019, over 30 sites have been identified.
-The pilot project of NOI25 is in Silay City where 534 units are being built, three Homeowners Associations will be formed, and 2 multiple Purpose Centers will be constructed.
-Three more sites are identified as priority locations including San Carlos and La Castellana.
+The pilot project of NOI25 is in Silay City where 534 units are being built, three Homeowners Associations are now formed, and 2 multipurpose centers will be constructed.
+Construction of housing units has also started in San Carlos and La Carlota.

 “This is the beginning of our good future!”